Making pistachio baklava might seem a little daunting, but it's actually quite simple, using store-bought frozen phyllo sheets from the grocery store!

 Some countries add spices to the filling, like cardamom and cinnamon, and other use citrus zest.
 It all depends on the family and the country of origin.
 I've even seen chocolate nut fillings for baklava, but I'm a bit of a purist and I prefer all nut fillings.

-When you take the time to make baklava, you might as well make a big tray of it.
-This recipe makes a 9x13 pan of baklava, which is quite a bit of baklava, but don't worry: baklava can be made ahead, because of the syrup, it's slow to go bad (in fact, I've never seen it happen!), and you can store it for days at room temperature or in the fridge for even longer.
+This recipe yields a lot of baklava, but don't worry: baklava can be made ahead, because of the syrup, it's slow to go bad (in fact, I've never seen it happen!), and you can store it for days at room temperature or in the fridge for even longer.
 Just make sure to keep it covered.
 You can also freeze baklava, if you prefer, and it will keep for months.

+Phyllo is easy to use and so versatile.
 If you prefer something savoury to bake with phyllo, try my asparagus phyllo tart, which is a real treat with spring asparagus.

-Pistachio baklava
+Pistachio Baklava

 Ingredients